hibbitts-design/docsify-this/README.md

 You can support HedgeDoc URLs (e.g. https://demo.hedgedoc.org/ip4SRxZYTEKa6JHr62XTiA) in the Web Page Builder of your own instance of Docsify-This by locating the line `var hedgedocInstances = '';` within the `index.html` file and include your HedgeDoc instances separated by commas, for example `var hedgedocInstances = 'demo.hedgedoc.org';`.
 Try out a demo instance of Docsify-This with support for demo.hedgedoc.org files at https://hibbitts-design.github.io/hedgedoc-docsify-this.

 #### Changing the Default Values of the Docsify-This Web Page Builder
-You can change the default values of the Docsify-This Web Page Builder via URL parameters - this is especially useful when doing Docsify-This online sessions/workshops as well as Docsify-This users helping each other out.
+You can configure the default values of the Docsify-This Web Page Builder via URL parameters - this is especially useful when doing Docsify-This online sessions/workshops as well as Docsify-This users helping each other out.
 In addition to Docsify-This URL parameters, the following Web Page Builder URL parameters are available:

 ##### url-field
 ```html